-If you’re looking to rent out a property in Christchurch, talk to us.
-As the largest residential property management company in New Zealand, we’ve got the market covered.Free Rental Apprasial
+If you’re looking to rent out a rental property in Christchurch, talk to us.
+As the largest residential rental property management company in New Zealand, we’ve got the market covered.Free Rental Apprasial

-With many years’ experience in Christchurch, Quinovic offers expert knowledge of the local market.
-Our Merivale and Riccarton offices manage a range of properties throughout the region.
+With many years’ rental experience in Christchurch, Quinovic offers expert knowledge of the local market.
+Our Merivale and Riccarton rental offices manage a range of rental properties throughout the region.

-Because we have in-depth insight into the market, we can ensure that you’ll receive the maximum rent for your property and area.
-Better still, our reputation for managing quality properties means we attract the best property managers and the highest calibre of tenants.
+Because we have in-depth insight into the rental market, we can ensure that you’ll receive the maximum rent for your rental property.
+Better still, our reputation for managing quality rental properties means we attract the best property managers and the highest calibre of tenants.

 We also have relationships with the best local trades-people, so you can benefit from accessing high quality maintenance at competitive costs.

 We’ve been developing and refining our Care and Return systems for over 30 years.
 Find out how these systems can help unlock the maximum return in your property while protecting its value.

 Our two local offices manage apartments and houses throughout Christchurch and the surrounding suburbs.